 - Penalty: 1-8 years imprisonment

-Dangerous Drug Crimes in Georgia Include:
+Dangerous Drug Crimes in Savannah, GA

 Obtaining or Attempting to Obtain Dangerous Drugs by Fraud, Forgery or Concealment of a Material Fact: